UK lawmakers: Rupert Murdoch unfit to run company

 The lower house of parliament will meet at a later date to debate the report and vote on whether to accept the findings.

-Additional reporting by Paul Sandle, Avril Ormsby, Mohammed Abbas and Adrian Croft in London and Yinka Adegoke in New York; writing by Guy Faulconbridge; editing by Janet McBride, Philippa Fletcher and Bernard Orr
+Additional reporting by Paul Sandle, Avril Ormsby, Mohammed Abbas and Adrian Croft in London and Yinka Adegoke in New York; writing by Guy Faulconbridge; editing by Janet McBride and Philippa Fletcher